-Diagnosing neck or back pain — questions to expect from your physician
+Diagnosing neck or back pain — questions to expect from your doctor

-If you are experiencing chronic neck or back pain and you have scheduled an appointment with your physician to discuss your symptoms, you might be required to undergo a physical examination as well as a review of your medical history.
+If you are experiencing chronic neck or back pain and have scheduled an appointment with your doctor to discuss your symptoms, you might be required to undergo a physical examination as well as a review of your medical history.

 Questions to help determine the cause of your neck or back pain

-Some questions about your medical history might determine the type of treatment options available to you.
+Questions about your medical history might determine the type of treatment options available to you.
 Most people expect to be diagnosed and given a treatment recommendation at the doctor’s office.
-Questions such as, “Do you have any history of heart disease?” can help determine whether or not you are a good candidate for spine surgery or TENS treatment.
+Questions such as whether you have any history of heart disease can help determine whether you are a potential candidate for the spine procedures performed at Laser Spine Institute.

-Because the medical history and question portion of the examination is important, you must always be truthful with your answers.
-Your physician will need all relevant information to determine the cause of your condition and the appropriate steps for treatment.
+Because the medical history and question-and-answer portion of the examination is important, you must always be truthful with your answers.
+Your doctor will need all relevant information to determine the cause of your condition and the appropriate steps for treatment.

 Physical examination to determine the cause of your neck or back pain

-For example, if a patient complains of pain in the left arm, left side of the jaw and left side of the face, the physician will likely perform a brief neurological test to determine if the pain is caused from a pinched nerve in the neck, a cardiac condition or a stroke.
-In many cases, a physical examination helps the physician to narrow down the cause of the symptoms and determine the best route for treatment.
+For example, if a patient complains of pain in the left arm, left side of the jaw and left side of the face, a brief neurological test will likely be performed to determine if the pain is caused from a pinched nerve in the neck, a cardiac condition or a stroke.
+In many cases, a physical examination helps the doctor narrow down the cause of the symptoms and determine the best route for treatment.

 If you would like to learn about the most common spine conditions and the associated symptoms of each condition, please contact the dedicated team at Laser Spine Institute for more information.
 We can also provide you with a free MRI review* to determine if our procedures would be effective for your condition.
 Our goal is to provide you with information about spine conditions and the treatment options available for your neck or back pain so you can make an informed decision about your spine care needs.